ietf-wg-rpp/draft-ietf-rpp-core/src/draft-ietf-rpp-core.md

 # Introduction

-This document describes an Application Programming Interface (API) API based on HTTP as defined in [@!HTTP] and the principles of [@!REST].
+This document describes an Application Programming Interface (API) based on HTTP as defined in [@!HTTP] and the principles of [@!REST].
 Conforming to the REST constraints is generally referred to as being "RESTful".
-Hence the API is dubbed: "'RESTful Provisioning Protocol" or "RPP" for short.
+Hence the API is dubbed: "RESTful Provisioning Protocol" or "RPP" for short.

 The RPP API is designed to be used for the provisioning and management of objects in a shared database, such as domain names, hosts, and entities.